sanmue/arch-linux-installation-guide/README.md

 #### Info regarding systemd-boot with XBOOTLDR and snapshots/snapper-rollback

 > :warning: :warning: :warning: **systemd-boot with XBOOTLDR and snapshots/snapper-rollback**
-> The kernels are on the separate (XBOOTLDR) partition `/boot` and are not snapshotted in the current config.
+> The kernels are on the separate (XBOOTLDR) partition `/boot` are currently not snapshotted.
 > If there were one or more kernel update(s) and you rollback to a state before the kernel update(s), you may face incompatabilities:
 > You have old packages and the new kernel (the fallback kernel image may work if there was just one kernel update).
 >